felix-dolderer-el/camunda-ci-demo-1/BPMN-Automated-Deployment-Guide.md

 This guide provides a language-agnostic approach to implementing automated deployments of BPMN (Business Process Model and Notation) files to Camunda 7 engines.
 The process described here can be adapted to any programming language or deployment tool while maintaining the same core functionality.

+### Automate BPMN Deployments

+We want to automatically deploy BPMN process definitions with every update / release on the customer system.
+This guide outlines what needs to be done to deploy ressources to Camunda 7.
+Making sure this happens on startup (or more generally implementing triggers for this process) is up to you.

+This approach of deploying with each release is necessary to guarantee that your business processes are always aligned with your application code, eliminating the risk of version mismatches between your application logic and process definitions.

+### The Automated Deployment Process

+The automated deployment workflow follows these key steps:

+1. **Change Detection**: Identify which BPMN files to deploy *(optional - you can also deploy all files)*
+2. **Authentication**: Securely authenticate with the Camunda engine using API credentials
+3. **Deployment**: Upload all BPMN files via Camunda's REST API in a single deployment request
+4. **Verification**: Confirm successful deployment and validate that processes are available
+5. **Error Handling**: Gracefully handle failures with retry logic and meaningful error reporting

+**Recommendation**: Deploy all BPMN resources together in a single deployment request rather than making separate API calls for each file.
+This ensures atomic deployments and better performance.

 ## Table of Contents

 1. [Overview](#1-overview)